 You may also undertake outdoor clerking, including sitting behind counsel, attending conferences with counsel, gathering witness statements, and issuing and lodging documents.

 Each year many advocates who have been instructed by LPC Law secure pupillage or training contracts.
-In the past, advocates have used their experience to obtain a three-month reduction in pupillage or up to six months Time to Count against their training contract, giving you a real advantage.
+In the past, advocates have used their experience to obtain a three-month reduction in pupillage or up to six months Time to Count against their training contract.

 Following completion of the Bar Course, applying for a position with LPC Law seemed the natural next step.
 I was conscious that my pupillage applications lacked 'real life' experience and evidence of an ability to cope under pressure; life as an advocate filled this gap immediately.